 ensure that the telecommunications services are restored as soon as is reasonably practicable and in any event immediately following the completion of the works.

-Where maintenance undertaken by the DCC requires the replacement of DCC Gateway Equipment:
+Where maintenance undertaken by the DCC requires the replacement of DCC Gateway Equipment,

-(a) the DCC shall remove that equipment within 30 days of the date of the replacement activity; and
+the DCC shall remove that equipment within 30 days of the date of the replacement activity, or a later date subject to agreement with the DCC Gateway Party.

-in the event that such equipment is not removed within 30 days, the DCC Gateway Party may dispose of the equipment and shall notify the DCC at least 5 days prior to disposing of the DCC Gateway Equipment, provided that the DCC shall have the right to remove the equipment prior to the end of that 5 day period.

 Subject to the obligations in Sections H15.20, H15.21, and H15.28(b) for the DCC to act in accordance with Good Industry Practice, the DCC shall not be responsible for or liable to the DCC Gateway Party for making good any minor repairs to decoration that have become necessary as a result of the DCC’s installation, maintenance or removal of DCC Gateway Equipment.

 Each DCC Gateway Party shall make available to the DCC all information, facilities and services reasonably required by the DCC to carry out installation, maintenance or removal of DCC Gateway Equipment.